 Dwight Howard 2020 Dunk Contest

-Lakers center Dwight Howard looks to claim another Slam Dunk Contest belt this year prior to the All-Star Game.
-He’s now the old bull of the group.
-He’s joined by younger guys such as Derrick Jones Jr. of the Miami Heat, Aaron Gordon of the Orlando Magic, and first-time participant Pat Connaughton of the Milwaukee Bucks.
-He joins teammates LeBron James and Anthony Davis as participants in NBA All-Star Weekend.
+Lakers center Dwight Howard looked ready to claim another Slam Dunk Contest belt in 2020, prior to that year's All-Star Game.
+He was the old bull of the group, joined by younger guys such as Derrick Jones Jr. and Aaron Gordon, who was representing the Orlando Magic.
+He joined teammates LeBron James and Anthony Davis as participants in NBA All-Star Weekend.
+And while his 2020 performance left something to be desired, his 2008 win will always be his greatest moment.